Learn tips on how to set up HTML email notifications, including using CSS and adding images.

 You aren't building a web page.
 Overly complex HTML email can cause delivery and formatting issues.
 Use the minimum formatting to provide an attractive and functional layout.

 Many platforms don't support absolute positioning (float, margin, padding), so tables work much better as the framework for your design.

 Using Inline CSS

 Inline CSS is more reliable than using CSS in the header.
-Gmail, for instance, strips out the CSS in all email.
-If you use inline CSS, then your style won’t get lost for those Gmail recipients.
+Gmail, for instance, strips out the CSS in all emails.
+If you use inline CSS, your style won't get lost for those Gmail recipients.

 Adding images to email notifications